Greek Walking Adventure

 Overview

-The mysterious Minoan culture dates back 5000 years, and we visit its impressive palaces and cities, as well as Classic Greek and Roman ruins, Crusaders’ castles, grandiose public buildings from the Italian era, and hilltop villages where time stands still.
+The mysterious Minoan culture dates back 5000 years, and you visit its impressive palaces and cities, as well as Classic Greek and Roman ruins, Crusaders’ castles, grandiose public buildings from the Italian era, and hilltop villages where time stands still.

 Day 1 Arrive in Santorini